 The Faculty Development Fund provides modest support for focused faculty development research projects, "seed money" for new research initiatives to help obtain results or confirm ideas that can become part of a research proposal to an outside granting agency, and for creative endeavors.
-This fund is restricted to faculty holding regular (tenured or tenure track) appointments.
+This fund is restricted to faculty holding Regular Faculty Appointments (Faculty Handbook page 2, category D. 1) and Non-Tenure-Track Faculty Appointments defined as Open-ended Term Appointments: Lectureships, Professors of Practice and Full-time Research Professorships (category D. 2. b) [see faculty handbook pages 2 and 3 for details on the nature of these appointments].
 An amount of approximately $10,000 is available for each academic year.

 The typical award is expected not to exceed $1,500.
 However, proposals for modestly larger amounts will be considered.
 Applications should be brief (limit: 3 typed pages) and should include: